People write about great customer service all the time. Awesome support here, excellent customer service there.

 Nothing lowers customer satisfaction as the lack of proper greeting.

-Luckily, you’re here to stand out and not to blend in.
+Luckily, you’re here to stand out, not to blend in.

-If you meet clients face to face, you have a full range of possibilities.
+If you meet clients face to face, you’re lucky to have a full range of possibilities.
 Your clothing shouldn’t be smart; you should feel comfortable at work.
-Rumpled jeans, “kiss my ass” t-shirt and colorful sneakers seem to be a dream set.
+Rumpled jeans, “kiss my ass” t-shirt and flip-flops seem to be a dream set.

-Another way to stun your customers is to eat your breakfast while you speak to them.
-If you’re not hungry, an unwrapped sandwich can be an excellent addition to your messy desk.
+Another way to stun your customers is to eat while you speak to them.
+Even if you’re not hungry, an unwrapped sandwich can be an excellent addition to your messy desk.

 The last thing is your language.
+Unlucky Support Heroes who don’t meet customers in person can benefit from this advice too.
 Forget about “thank you,” “please” or “how can I help you.”
-Sometimes it’s hard to control good manners but with a bit of practice, you’ll be just fine!
+Say hello to almighty “WHAT?!”

 One representative to rule them all

 Do you remember the story I’ve told in “The customer is not always right” post?
-I told the story of a nasty customer who broke her phone and demanded a new one although it was long after the warranty.
+It was the story of a nasty customer who broke her phone and demanded a new one although it was long after the warranty.

 Such situations happen all the time in customer service.
 Aren’t you fed up with angry or rude customers?

-There is one simple solution: yell at them and let them taste their weapon!
+There is one simple solution: let them taste their weapon, yell at them.

 It truly is a win-win situation!

-Sometimes you might not be in a mood to argue or to manifest your temper and the solution to that is easy.
+Sometimes you might not be in a mood to argue or to manifest your temper and the solution to that is simple.

 Don’t like the way the conversation goes on?